Statute of Monopolies: Sections 1–5

 Section 1 of the statute provided that:

 Crucially, this rendered all past, present and future patents and monopolies null and void.
 Patents were normally divided into three categories; patents for a particular invention, patents exempting a patent-holder from legislation, and patents for a particular trade or industry.
 Section 1, however, for the first time discussed a new category of patents; those "of Power, Liberty or Faculty".
 These patents were normally used in relation to penal laws, to "farm out" the business of administering to criminals and dispensing justice to private companies and individuals.
 The statute, in a break from previous law, emphasised that this power lay only within Parliament.

 Section 2 of the statute provided that all future patents granted should be determined by the common law, and not otherwise, while section 3 of the statute emphasised that companies and individuals now or in the future in possession of patents should not be allowed to exercise them.

 Sections 4 and 5 of the statute provided that if anyone was interfered with 40 days after the statute was passed due to a patent or monopoly, any goods seized or persons imprisoned would be returned to their owners and released respectively.

-Section 5 of the statute was repealed by the Statute Law Revision Act 1863.
+Section 5 of the act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125), which came into force on 28 July 1863.